Hospitality Liquor Licensing — NY, NJ & OH

 Liquor license applications and transfers, lease negotiation, employment compliance, and multi-unit expansion for restaurants, bars, nightclubs, and hotels across New York, New Jersey, and Ohio.

-Liquor licensing is the regulatory chokepoint for any restaurant, bar, nightclub, or hotel that serves alcohol.
-New York runs through the State Liquor Authority and applies the 200-foot and 500-foot rules.
-New Jersey is quota-capped — most operators acquire an existing license via transfer, often at significant cost.
+Three different regimes.
+New York runs through the State Liquor Authority with the 200-foot and 500-foot rules.
+New Jersey is quota-capped — most operators buy an existing license via transfer.
 Ohio runs through the Division of Liquor Control with its own quota classes and faster timelines.
-Jacobs Counsel handles the full hospitality stack across all three states: license applications and transfers, restaurant and bar leases, employment and tip compliance, vendor contracts, and multi-unit expansion structuring.
+We handle applications, transfers, leases, employment, and multi-unit expansion across all three.

 New York — State Liquor Authority (SLA)